Home TaxInfo Category: Using Priortax

 Do I have to finish my return in one session?

-No, you do not.
+No, you do not have to finish in one session.
 You can proceed through our application as quickly or slowly as you please.
-If you need to stop or take a break you can exit and reenter at a later time to complete your return.
-Our system stores the information you enter whenever you click “Save & Go” in the lower […]
+If you need to stop or take a break you can exit and re-enter at a later time to complete your return.
+Our system stores the information you enter whenever you click […]

 Read More